Score Distillation Sampling with Learned Manifold Corrective: Method

-which is equivalent to comparing the predicted and true noise.
-By looking at \cref{eq:loss_proj_x0}, we can now see a possible explanation why $\loss_\text{proj}$ might not be optimal: $\denoisedimage_\ts$ is an approximation of $\image$ and most probably not a perfect replica of $\image$, even when $\image$ already lies on the natural image manifold, see \cref{fig:grad_vis}.
-This is especially the case for large values of $\ts$, where the denoising model has to reconstruct the true image from almost pure noise.
-In an attempt to better understand the behavior of the denoising model given $\image$ and $\ts$, we model it as a two step process, as follows
+We now present our solution to eliminating the frequency bias in $\loss_\text{proj}$ that we identified earlier.
+In an attempt to better understand the behavior of the denoising model given $\image$ and $\timestep$, we model it as a two step process, as follows